The No-Show Math: How Smarter Invites Can Help Reduce Empty Spots

 | Total weekly booking capacity | 200 slots (10×20) | 200 slots |

-| Average no-show rate | 10% (20 slots/ week) | 5% (with reminders & quick refills) |
+| Average no-show rate | 10% (20 slots/ week) | 5% (example target with reminders & better refill workflows) |

 | Seats actually filled | 180 (after ~20 no-shows) | 190 (after ~10 no-shows) |